memgraph/docs/docs/database-functionalities/triggers.md

 EXECUTE openCypherStatements
 ```

-At first, the query may seem complex, so let's talk about the different parts of it independently.
+The query may seem complex, so let's break it down.

 ### Trigger name
-Each created trigger should be defined with a name.
-The name needs to be unique globally.
+Each created trigger must have a globally unique name.
-E.g. two triggers for different event still can't have the same name.
+This implies that a pair of triggers for different events can't have the same name.

 ### Event type
-Optionally, users can define for which event should the trigger execute its statements.
+Optionally, users can define on which event a trigger should execute its statements.
 The event type is defined using the following part:

 ```plaintext